Procurement and sustainable sourcing

 Sustainable Palm Index

 The Sustainable Palm Index (SPI) is an evaluation scorecard for suppliers of palm-based derivatives, aimed at assessing the level of commitments, processes and achievements in terms of sustainable sourcing practices such as No Deforestation, no Peat, no Exploitation (NDPE) principles.
-In 2022, we participated in the SPI assessment of our palm oil derivatives volumes and actions taken in 2021, confirming compliance to the SPI.
-Our 2021 score increased to 99/100, in comparison to last years’ result of 87/100, which considers our sustainable sourcing practices as best-in-class.
+In 2022, we participated in the SPI assessment of our palm oil derivatives volumes and actions taken in 2022, confirming compliance to the SPI.
+Our 2022 score increased to 99/100, in comparison to last years’ result of 87/100, which considers our sustainable sourcing practices as best-in-class.